wang-q/ubuntu/prepare/CentOS.md

     * [.ssh](#ssh)
     * [Mirror to remote server](#mirror-to-remote-server)

+We will build several VMs here:

+1. `centos.tar` - a VM exported from docker images

-Mimic after the HPCC of NJU
+2. `centos.root.tar` - Mimic after the HPCC of NJU; wangq as the default user

-We will build the VM here:

-1. System gcc and yum packages, linked to the system libc
+3. `CentS` - system gcc and yum packages, linked to the system libc
     * `Perl`
     * `Python`
-    * `R`
+    * A minimal `R`
     * `rustup`
-        * Bottled rust packages need GLIBC 2.18
+        * Homebrew bottled rust packages can't be used as they need GLIBC 2.18
     * `TinyTex` is installed by R

-2. Everything else in Linuxbrew is linked to the brewed glibc
+4. `CentH` - everything else in Homebrew is linked to the brewed glibc
+    * `R` compiled by gcc@9

 ## Install the system